Page Links: First Previous 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 Next Last Index Page

 So, yes, switches.

 either 1/deliberately cut off by someone in the cockpit, or 2/placed in an intermediate gate position possible due to wear or wrong installation, happens during engine start, and then vibrates or bumps to cut-off during the take off roll or 3/some kind of liquid or other contamination in the LRU shorting both and cycling them after 8 seconds brought them electrically back to RUN.
-Anyone got other ideas? |
+Anyone got other ideas?
+5 users liked this post.
+Reply to this quoting this original post.
+You need to be logged in.
+Not available on closed threads. |

 PPRuNeUser548247